BlockchainCommons/Gordian/Docs/SSKR-Sharing.md

 **Self-sovereign/hybrid.** A single person is unlikely to have five distinct places to safely store shares, but you could use a hybrid model, storing 3 shares yourself (as with the 2-of-3 scenario) to ensure the _possibility_ of entirely self-sovereign reconstruction, but then giving out two shares to friends, family, or business associates.

 **Social recovery.** While the 2-of-3 scenario is likely the most common, 3-of-5 might be a better scenario for social recovery.
 Keys can be given out to a wider number of friends and family, with the need to only recover three of them.
 There's also a little less concern about ensuring that every share-holder doesn't know the others.
 Though doing so is still ideal, a pair of shareholders who know each other but no one else, cannot reconstruct the original secret.
-In a 3-of-5 scenario, the seed owner might choose to hold on to one or even two of the shares, if they can be partioned from each other and the devices with the seed.
+In a 3-of-5 scenario, the seed owner might choose to hold on to one or even two of the shares, if they can be partioned from each other and from the devices with the seed.

 **Corporate recovery.** This is a fair alternative for corporate recovery.
 Increasing to five shares lessens the company's control over the seed, but increases the resilience, which is important in a corporate situation where employees might come or go.